-As with Dickens novel, he is told he will be visited by 3 ghosts who show him his past life in flashbacks.
+As with Dickens’s novel, he is told he will be visited by 3 ghosts who show him his past life in flashbacks.

 The Great Gonzo narrates the movie as Charles Dickens and is ably assisted by Rizzo the Rat.
 Kermit is Bob Cratchitt with Miss Piggy in the role of his wife, Mrs Cratchitt.

-The scenes are set in Victorian London with plenty of mirth and merriment, and really gets you in the mood for Christmas.
+The scenes are set in Victorian London with plenty of mirth and merriment and really get you in the mood for Christmas.